-As a church we are focussing clearly on helping each other to grow as disciples of Jesus, and focussing on three particular aspects:
+As a church we are focussing clearly on helping each other to grow as disciples of Jesus.
+There are three particular aspects to this:

 - Being with Jesus,

 - Becoming like Jesus,

 - and Doing what Jesus did.

 When Jesus first called his disciples, he called them to "be with him, and to be sent out..."
 (Mark 3:14).
 It all starts with spending time with him.